hiruna72/squigualiser/docs/profiles.md

 | corrected_at_reform                      |          0         |          0         |

 RNA models effectively have only one base_shift value because squigualisr only support reads that mapped to the transcriptome.
+And nanopore RNA reads are sequenced from 3'->5'.

 | name                                     | RNA (3'->5')       |
 |------------------------------------------|--------------------|